What is a limited liability partnership (LLP)?

 While partnership law does not strictly apply to a limited liability partnership, the Limited Liability Partnerships Act 2000 includes various provisions which have their origins in the Partnership Act 1890.

 LLPs are often used by professional firms like accountants, solicitors, architects and medical practitioners who either cannot operate as a limited company because of restrictions imposed by their professional associations or want to benefit from the specific advantages of LLP status.
-Many of these businesses would in the past have operated as traditional partnerships, but an increasing proportion are now set up as limited liability partnerships and many existing partnerships have refashioned their business in the LLP structure.
+Many of these businesses would in the past have operated as traditional partnerships, but an increasing proportion are now set up as limited liability partnerships.
+Many existing partnerships have refashioned their businesses in the LLP structure.

 Professional firms are not the only businesses who can use the limited liability partnership structure.